 It’s possible that Klinefelter syndrome affects even more male children and adults than statistics suggest.
 Sometimes symptoms are so mild that they go unnoticed.
 Or symptoms can be misdiagnosed as being caused by other similar conditions.

 Everyone is born with 23 pairs of chromosomes, or 46 chromosomes in total, inside each of their cells.
 These include two sex chromosomes, X and Y.

-- Chromosome analysis: Also called karyotyping, this blood test checks for abnormal chromosomes, such as an extra X chromosome.
+- Chromosome analysis.
+Also called karyotyping, this blood test checks for abnormal chromosomes, such as an extra X chromosome.

-- a deep voice
+- a deeper voice

 - hair growth on the face and body